 A Dizzying Journey

 My journey to my fist Half Ironman race began in earnest after a moment of unsteadiness and a tumble from my bike led to an unexpected health discovery.
 That morning I had dashed off for a quick ride with a friend, a fellow avid cyclist.
 I stood at a light watching the cars whiz by and my head started to swim.
 I shook it off but then toppled over while still clipped in to one pedal, landing hard on my hand.
-It started to immediately discolor and curl up, so I assessed the injury and rode the few blocks back home.
-By the time I drove myself to the doctor’s office the pain set in and they brought me a wheelchair, which only only made me more woozy!
+It started to immediately discolor and curl up, so I rode the few blocks back home in case I needed to see a doctor.
+By the time I arrived at the clinic, they took one look at me, brought me a wheelchair, and steered me to the X-Ray department.

-At the time, I was a few years into remission from a chronic pain disorder (CRPS aka RSD) that had begun after surgery to remove a mass in my leg.
-It affects your nervous system in bizarre ways, bombarding your body with pain from the most benign injuries, and can distort and discolor your limbs in alarming ways.
+At the time of my tumble, I was a few years into remission from a chronic pain disorder (CRPS aka RSD) that had begun after surgery to remove a mass in my leg.
+It affects your nervous system severely, bombarding your body with pain from the most benign injuries, and can distort and discolor your limbs in alarming fashion.
 As a precaution, I was sent for X-Rays and a hand specialist.

 Diagnosis at Last